gtheilman/OnCallAssignments/README.md

 If you have Windows, you'll need to unzip the folder yourself.

 **Step 5:**  Run the application locally at least once.

+This involves going into Terminal (or Windows command prompt) and changing to the directory containing the Meteor files.
+It can sometimes be difficult to figure out the path to the files you just downloaded.
+Here's a way of doing it that might be easiest:

 1. Go back to the Terminal  (or [Windows command prompt](Open the [command prompt](http://www.7tutorials.com/7-ways-launch-command-prompt-windows-7-windows-8) )).

 2. From the command prompt, type <code>cd </code>.
 That's the letter "c" , the letter "d" and a space.
 Don't hit return yet.

-3. Find the folder with the files your just downloaded and unzipped.
+3. From with Windows _File Manager_ (or OSX _Finder_) locate the folder with the files you just downloaded and unzipped.
 It probably starts with "OnCallAssignments-".
 Don't move it from its original location.

 4. [Drag](http://osxdaily.com/2009/11/23/copy-a-files-path-to-the-terminal-by-dragging-and-dropping/) the folder _name_ with little folder icon in front of it into the Terminal/command prompt window.
 You are not selecting a bunch of files, but just that one line with the folder name.
 Make sure you choose the folder immediately above the collection of files.